Les Nuances du Chardonnay

 Domaine Bernard Defaix Chablis 2023

 Screwcap.
-Defaix’s village Chablis is drawn from four parcels of mature, 30-plus-year-old vines situated around Milly and Poinchy on the left bank of the Serein River.
+Defaix’s impressive village Chablis is drawn from four parcels of mature, 30-plus-year-old vines situated around Milly and Poinchy on the left bank of the Serein River.
 The wine ferments spontaneously and ages on fine lees for 10 months in glass-lined tanks.
-Compared to the wine above, the older vines translate to more character, depth and classical restraint—not to mention supersized minerality and ozone salinity.
-This is an impressive 2023 Chablis.
-The nose shows beautiful candied-lemon, cool white peach and floral notes.
+Compared to the estate’s Petit Chablis, the older vines translate to more character, depth and classical restraint.
+As always, this is a very fine Chablis.
+The nose shows beautiful candied lemon, cool white peach and floral notes.
 Then, it’s terrifically vibrant in the mouth, with juicy fruit, ripe acidity and a generous lick of oyster shell to close.
 Lovely wine!
 A terrific, seductive Chablis and another outstanding-value wine from Domaine Bernard Defaix.

 Domaine Bernard Defaix Chablis 2023